The Green Cities Foundation is a community

 How can I help?

 Get involved!
-Register for our newsletter.
-Sign up to volunteer.
-Donate.
+Volunteer, Donate funds or materials, Nominate your community.
 We’re just getting started, and every bit of help is welcome and appreciated.

-Showing our appreciation to program supporters and volunteers by acting with integrity, honesty and gratitude.
+Showing our honest appreciation and gratitude to program supporters and volunteers by acting with accountability and transparency.

 Connecting people across the country with resources that reduce our impact on climate change and make city living more enjoyable.